SPaCe: Unlocking Sample-Efficient Large Language Models Training With Self-Pace Curriculum Learning: Self-paced Reinforcement Fine-tuning

-This formulation naturally balances exploration and exploitation: clusters with high uncertainty (i.e., fewer observations) are more likely to be explored, while clusters with consistently lower solve rates (i.e., harder samples) are exploited more frequently.
-A batch of size \( B \) is sampled from cluster \( c_t \) to train \( \pi_\theta \).
-The reward for each sample in the batch is computed based on the correctness of the model’s output:
+This procedure naturally balances exploration and exploitation: clusters with fewer observations are more likely to be explored, while clusters with consistently low solve rates (i.e., harder samples) are sampled more frequently.
+A batch of size \(B\) is then drawn from cluster \(c_t\) to train \(\pi_\theta\).
+For each sample, we compute a binary correctness reward: